-- Ideally, C101 UTINs will attend every lecture (MWF 1:25-2:15) to solidify their own knowledge and help participate in small group discussion with students, answer questions and disseminate written materials. - UTINs will be assigned one or two weekly discussion sections based on openings in their schedule.
+- B minimum required from taking this course or C103 or C117 previously. - Ideally, C101 UTINs will attend every lecture (MWF 1:25-2:15) to solidify their own knowledge and help participate in small group discussion with students, answer questions and disseminate written materials. - UTINs will be assigned one or two weekly discussion sections based on openings in their schedule.
 In discussion, UTINs work in coordination with the graduate student AI and one other UTIN to guide and facilitate the active participation of students. - Communicate effectively with the instructor and graduate AI to ensure that you are teaching information accurately.
 If you have questions, then please ask. - Study course materials so you are able to answer questions correctly. - Complete all assignments required for Chem-X371 as listed on Canvas.